 So, should you manage your SEO in-house?

 Our argument is that the majority of businesses would benefit more from outsourcing than they would from in-house management.
+But, you may benefit from managing it internally if:

 You, or someone else in your company, has a background in SEO and you have enough time to dedicate to it